Skip to main content

 Family and Origins

-Although not always clearly defined in Igbo mythology, Owu Mmiri is frequently linked to Nne Mmiri, the great river goddess who governs transformation and transitions.
+Although not always clearly defined in Igbo mythology, Owu Mmiri is frequently linked to NNE MMIRI, the great river goddess who governs transformation and transitions.
 Together with other water spirits, they form part of a larger spiritual family tied to the four elements earth, fire, air, and water.

 Depending on the region, Owu Mmiri is known by different names: